kjepo/M-Forth/README.md

 stack overflow on the return stack.
-You can disable this with the <tt>STACKWARNING</tt> option in the <tt>Makefile</tt> but in my experience, checking for stack underflow/overflow doesn't take much time.
+You can disable this with the <tt>STACKWARNING</tt> option in the <tt>Makefile</tt> but in my experience, checking for stack underflow/overflow doesn't add much to overall execution time.
 While it would be nice to check for data stack overflow and return stack underflow, this is unfortunately not implemented (yet).